victorcastro/docs/docs/conversation/conversation-capability.md

 }
 ```

-Another alternative is using a list fo channel recipient identities instead of contactId.
+Another alternative is using a list of channel recipient identities instead of contactId.

 ```json
 {